 Primary Degree: The LL.M. is open to students who hold a “primary” law degree (students are required to have a level of education sufficient to access the relevant bar in the country in which they have studied.
 In most countries this will be a masters (i.e. Belgium) but in some it may be a bachelor (i.e. UK)).
 As the LL.M. is a post-graduate programme students are expected to have taken university level course(s) on the basic aspects of business law, including company law.

-Proof of English Proficiency: Candidates must establish English proficiency in one of the following ways: (i) TOEFL test with a score of minimum 90, (ii) IELTS test with an overall score of minimum 6.5, (iii) primary degree or significant coursework at university level in English, or (iv) other written evidence of English proficiency (subject to acceptance by the admission officer).
+Proof of English Proficiency: Candidates must establish English proficiency in one of the following ways: (i) TOEFL test with a score of minimum 90, (ii) IELTS test with an overall score of minimum 6.5, (iii) primary degree or significant coursework at university level in English, (iv) Cambridge English Language Assessment: minimum grade C1 Advanced or (v) other written evidence of English proficiency (subject to acceptance by the admission officer).
 While we do offer conditional admission contingent on satisfying proof of English proficiency (see below), evidence of strong English language skills will improve prospects of admission.

 Admission Process – Closing Dates

 Applications for September entry will be accepted from 1 January.
-The admission process is undertaken in three phases.
 Candidates are encouraged to submit their applications by the first closing date to increase their prospects of admission to the programme.
 On occasion, applicants may be contacted for a remote interview.
 In some cases, candidates may receive a conditional offer contingent upon successful completion of current studies and/or fulfillment of language requirements.

 Ongoing Applications subject to available places: After 1 June